matthiasnoback/symfony-console-form/README.md

 # TODO

-- Provide example of stand-alone usage (no need to extend the command)
 - Maybe: provide a way to submit a form at once, possibly using a JSON-encoded array
 - Add more functional tests
 - Show form label of root form